Joy-less/Embers/Source/Embers/Documentation.md

 hash.delete(key) | hash.remove(key)
 	Removes the key-value pair from the hash if found and returns the value or nil.

+hash.clear
+	Removes every key-value pair from the hash.

 hash.each {|key, value|}
 	Repeats the given block for each key-value pair in the hash.